 10. Invest in a Heated Waterer

-Not everyone has the luxury of delivering warm water to their goats as needed So, using a heating device to keep water from freezing may be necessary.
+Not everyone has the luxury of delivering warm water to their goats as needed.
+Using a heating device to keep water from freezing may be necessary.
 Similar to using a heater in a barn, you’ll need to get smart to keep goats from chewing your power cords.

 Suspending a heated bucket on a wall to hold water at goat head height, then passing the cord behind the wall is one way to do this.
 Using a heated, water fountain stand and running cables under the floorboards is another option.
 Covering the cord with a protective casing that goats can not chew through, is another method to consider.